 The first thing he was aware of was the feeling of soft, deep carpet under his feet.
 The familiar scent of a place long-known filled his mind.
 As his eyes adjusted, he knew where he was.
 The Final Curtain.

 Great, ornate red carpet stretched from one edge of the stage to the other.
-Far up on the walls hung balconies that were placed for an audience only imagined in a fevered madness, but never truly used.
+Far up on the walls hung balconies that were placed for an audience only imagined in a fevered madness, but rarely truly used.
 The whole place was an indulgence gifted because others lacked the courage to deny his whims and demands.